Halal at UNC

 You can also find this information on our online menu (dining.unc.edu > menus & hours).
 The website page also has an interactive filter where you can set specific rules, such as ‘Halal’ to find foods that meet your dietary needs and preferences.
 We offer several vegan, vegetarian, and pescatarian-friendly dishes which could be halal-friendly.

 Trout salmon, mahi, and tuna are on our menu sporadically throughout the week, and all of our vegetable sides are cooked with oil, vegan margarine, or are steamed.
 We understand that some ingredients may contain trace amounts of alcohol, such as soy sauce, extracts, and rice vinegar, however, those will be listed online, and you may choose to not have those items.
-At our made-to-order stations, rice vinegar and soy sauce are occasionally used, but you can request to omit them as they are preparing your meal.
-Additionally, you may ask for a clean pan if you are concerned about cross contact.
+At our made-to-order stations, rice vinegar and soy sauce are occasionally used, and you can request to omit them as they are preparing your meal.
+Additionally, students may ask for a separate pan to reduce cross-contact where applicable.
 To reduce the risk of cross-contact with non-Halal meats, we use color coordinated serving utensils at other stations throughout the dining hall.
 At the pizza station, we have separate color-coordinated pizza cutters for our pepperoni, vegetarian, and vegan pizzas.

 Partnerships